BACKGROUND IMAGE: agsandrew/stock.adobe.com

 NetApp HCI is sold as hardware or as an on-premises managed service.
 The vendor integrated its NetApp Kubernetes Service (NKS) in NetApp HCI, allowing users to choose SolidFire storage as an endpoint for application containers.

 A second offering, Cloud Volumes on NetApp HCI, embeds an API-based orchestration layer for moving OnTap file storage between public clouds and local data centers.
-NetApp also introduced a beta version of NetApp Cloud Volumes Service for Google Cloud and Cloud Volumes OnTap for Google Cloud.
+NetApp also a beta version of NetApp Cloud Volumes Service for Google Cloud and Cloud Volumes OnTap for Google Cloud.
 Those services were previewed by NetApp last year.

 The Google-NetApp partnership follows the formal launch in May of Microsoft Azure NetApp Files.
 NetApp has a similar arrangement with Amazon Web Services that dates back to 2015 and includes NetApp Cloud Volumes Service for AWS and Cloud Volumes OnTap for AWS.